geethu1512/FULL_ADDER_SUBTRACTOR/README.md

  ## Name : GEETHU R
  ## Register No. : 24006425
- # EXPERIMENT NO 4:IMPLIMENTATION OF FULL_ADDER_SUBTRACTOR
+ # EXPERIMENT NO 4:IMPLIMENTATION OF FULL ADDER AND SUBTRACTOR

 Implementation-of-Full-Adder-and-Full-subtractor-circuit